numbagg/numbagg/README.md

 |                     | (10, 10, 10, 10, 1000) |  10000000 |    11ms |    n/a |        n/a |          n/a |              n/a |
 |                     |      (100, 1000, 1000) | 100000000 |   124ms |    n/a |        n/a |          n/a |              n/a |

-[^1]:
-    Benchmarks were run on a Mac M1 in October 2023 on numbagg's HEAD and pandas 2.1.1.

-[^2]:
-    While we separate the setup and the running of the functions, pandas still needs to do some work to create its result dataframe, and numbagg does some checks in python which bottleneck does in C or doesn't do.
-So we focus on the benchmarks for larger arrays in order to reduce that impact.
-Any contributions to improve the benchmarks are more than welcome.

-[^3]:
-    Pandas doesn't have an equivalent `move_exp_nancount` function, so this is compared to a function which uses its `sum` function on an array of `1`s.

 </details>

 ## Example implementation